Texas far-right militia member faces sentencing over Jan.6 Capitol riot | Politics

 Reffitt was the first Capitol rioter to go to trial in the U.S. District Court for the District of Columbia.
 To date, federal prosecutors have prevailed and won convictions in all but one of 13 trials tied to the Capitol attack.

 Federal prosecutors are asking U.S. District Judge Dabney Friedrich to sentence Reffitt to 15 years, more than the U.S. sentencing guidelines recommend, citing Reffitt's crime as being "calculated to influence or affect the conduct of government by intimidation or coercion."
-"A member of the Texas Three Percenters militia group,...
-Reffitt was aware of Congress's Joint Session on Jan.
-6, 2021, to review and certify the Electoral College ballots, and he wanted to stop it," they wrote in their sentencing memo.
+"The defendant was trying to overtake Congress.
+He wanted to sit in Congress' chair," federal prosecutor Jeffrey Nestler said on Monday, as he sought to convince the judge to apply sentencing enhancements over Reffitt's role in the riot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)